What Is Satanism? A Complete Guide to Types, Beliefs & History

 7. Every tenet is a guiding principle designed to inspire nobility in action and thought.
 The spirit of compassion, wisdom, and justice should always prevail over the written or spoken word.

-• Individualism: Most Satanic philosophies emphasize the sovereignty of the individual over herd mentality.
+• Individualism: Most Satanic philosophies emphasize the sovereignty of the individual over herd mentality and mob conformity.

-• Self-empowerment: Taking responsibility for one's own life and development.
+• Self-empowerment: Taking responsibility for one's own life and development, rather than deferring to external authority.

-• Skepticism: Questioning authority, tradition, and received wisdom.
+• Skepticism: Questioning authority, tradition, and received wisdom — a core satanic teaching across traditions.

-• Carnality: Acceptance of human nature and physical existence rather than denial.
+• Carnality: Acceptance of human nature and physical existence rather than denial or shame.

 • Anti-dogmatism: Rejection of blind faith and unquestioned obedience.